 2. Confidence will get you everywhere

-Confidence is therefore your most important attribute.
+Confidence is, therefore, your most important attribute.
 It can sail you through the stormiest of seas and help you ride the biggest waves.
-It is the ultimate tool to your survival, so you have to protect and nurture it.
-When you are suffering from self-doubt, just remember the following secrets:
+It is the ultimate tool for your survival, so you have to protect and nurture it.
+When you are suffering from self-doubt, remember the following secrets:

-- No one really knows what they’re doing and everyone is petrified of being ‘found out’ – even the biggest egos suffer
+- No one knows what they’re doing, and everyone is petrified of being ‘found out’ – even the biggest egos suffer

 - You have skills and experience that people will want to pay for; you can always make a difference to any client, as long as you do your best

-- You’ll never stop feeling as though you’re not good enough – that’s actually a good way to be; it’ll encourage you to always improve and stay ahead of the competition
+- You’ll never stop feeling as though you’re not good enough – that’s a good way to be; it’ll encourage you always to improve and stay ahead of the competition

 - You have survived this long in business for a reason – people like you and want to work with you